 Palm Tree Insurance Company supplies property insurance to Resort Limited which is a VAT registrant.
 Resort Limited makes a claim for destruction of its insured property as a result of a fire.
 The amount of the settled claim is \$500,000.
-The amount is paid on a VAT inclusive basis (including \$34,883.72 VAT).
+The amount is paid on a VAT inclusive basis (including \$53,571.43 VAT).
 Palm Tree Insurance may claim for the VAT included in the settlement of the claim.
-Resort Limited must account for the VAT included in the settlement amount.
+Resort Limited must account for the VAT included in the settlement amount by declaring the settlement as part of its VAT inclusive output.

-Example 4: Payment of a settlement from July 1st, 2015 to a third party provider
+Example 4: Payment of a settlement from July 1, 2015 to a third party provider

 Palm Tree Insurance Company supplies property insurance to Resort Limited which is a VAT registrant.
 Resort Limited makes a claim for destruction of its insured property as a result of a fire.
 The amount of the settled claim is \$500,000.
-The amount is paid on a VAT inclusive basis (including \$34,883.72 VAT) to Hotel Reconstruction Limited, agreed by the insurer and the insured to undertake the repairs.
+The amount is paid on a VAT inclusive basis (including \$53,571.43 VAT) to Hotel Reconstruction Limited, the company agreed by the insurer and the insured to undertake the repairs.
 Hotel Reconstruction Limited must issue a VAT invoice to Palm Insurance and account for the VAT included in the settlement amount.
-Palm Tree Insurance may claim for the VAT included in the settlement of the claim and for which Hotel Reconstruction Limited has issued a VAT invoice.
+Palm Tree Insurance may claim for the VAT included in the settlement of the claim and for which Hotel Reconstruction Limited has issued a VAT invoice and accounts for the output VAT.

+G. Time of supply
-- G. Time of supply - 45.
-The VAT Act sets out detailed rules for the time of supply (sometimes referred as the "tax point").
-The date of time of supply must be included in all relevant VAT documentation.

-including VAT invoices and VAT sales receipts.
-This is important for a registrant insured as it determines the tax period in which the insured can claim an ITD for the VAT included in the insurance premium.

-- 46. Generally the time of supply a taxable supply of services is the earliest of - - the receipt of consideration for the supply, - the issuing of an invoice for the supply, or - the completion of the performance of the services.
+- 47. The VAT Act sets out detailed rules for the time of supply (sometimes referred as the "tax point").
+The date of time of supply must be included in all relevant VAT documentation, including VAT invoices and VAT sales receipts.
+This is important for a registrant insured as it determines the tax period in which the insured can claim an ITD for the VAT included in the insurance premium. - 48.
+Generally the time of supply a taxable supply of services is the earliest of - - the receipt of consideration for the supply, - the issuing of an invoice for the supply, or - the completion of the performance of the services.